SolitaryThinker/C-YCSB/README.md

 ### Differences with the Java version:
 - C-YCSB is in C++!
+- No effects of from the Java garbage collector
 - Runs faster (probably)
 - Less overhead
 - C-YCSB doesn't work! (yet)